 The obvious if painful answer was to introduce cheaper models that could sell in larger numbers, supplementing sales of the pricier cars until prosperity returned.
 Unfortunately, Packard’s first stab in that direction, the 1932 Light Eight, did poorly.
 Conceived before the Crash, the Light Eight was ill-suited to the new economic reality, managing to be simultaneously too cheap to be profitable and too expensive to sell in the necessary volume.
 Consequently, Packard ended the 1932 fiscal year with a $7 million net loss, the equivalent of $108 million in 2008.

-As this crisis unfolded, Alvan Macauley brought in new blood, hiring Max Gilman, formerly the president of Packard’s New York distributor, as Packard’s new vice president of distribution.
+As this crisis unfolded, Alvan Macauley brought in new blood, hiring Max Gilman from Packard’s New York distributor as Packard’s new vice president of distribution.
 Gilman, who was promoted to general manager in 1934, was from Brooklyn — gruff, ruthless, tough-talking, and in most respects the diametric opposite of the patrician Macauley.
 The same was true of two other important new hires: former Buick manufacturing executive George T. Christopher, who soon became Packard’s assistant vice president of production, and new sales manager William Packer, hired from Chevrolet.

 Macauley’s selection of men so obviously different from the customary Packard mold appears to have been wholly intentional, because their principal task would be to take Packard in a new and challenging direction.
 The failure of the Light Eight had underscored Packard’s need for cheaper, higher-volume models, but it had also illustrated that those cars needed to be cheaper to build, an area where Packard’s existing staff had little expertise.